chibiboba/JS-202/My Notes/Lesson 2 Notes.md

   - It does not include padding, borders, or margins.
 - The **`min-width`** [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) property sets the minimum width of an element.
 It prevents the [used value](https://developer.mozilla.org/en-US/docs/Web/CSS/used_value) of the [`width`](https://developer.mozilla.org/en-US/docs/Web/CSS/width) property from becoming smaller than the value specified for `min-width`.
   - It does not include padding, borders, or margins.

+# Summary

+This lesson discussed the fundamental concepts of CSS: the box model, spacing, and dimensional measurements.
+All these are crucial to a proper understanding of front-end development.

+We learned how browsers treat everything on a page as a box.
+These boxes have properties including `width`, `height`, `padding`, `border`, and `margin` that control the size and spacing of each box.
+Our discussion explored how the browser flows elements onto the page.
+We also covered the top three `display` properties that influence this behavior: `block`, `inline`, and `inline-block`.
+Lastly, we talked about the `box-sizing` property, specifically the `content-box` and `border-box` sizing models.
+Together, these topics comprise the concept of the HTML box model.

+From there we examined the sometimes confusing concepts of padding and margins in more detail and talked about when you should use margins and when you should use padding.

+We ended our lesson with a look at the essential dimensional units used in CSS, including both absolute and relative units, and talked briefly about when to use them.

+In the next lesson, we will take a look at one of the most ubiquitous components of web pages: images.
+They're everywhere, and now they're coming to a web page near you.